-The Ultimate Guide to Mobile Home Roof replacement Costs in Phoenix, Arizona (2025)
+The Ultimate Guide to Mobile Home Roof replacement Costs in Arizona (2025)

-For most homeowners in Phoenix, roofing costs for mobile homes typically fall between $4,000 and $10,000, depending on the structure and materials used.
+For most homeowners, in Apache Junction and Phoenix, Arizona, roofing costs for mobile homes typically fall between $4,000 and $10,000, depending on the structure and materials used.
 According to HomeAdvisor and Angi reports, the average cost for a roof replacement on a mobile home sits around $6,000–$7,500 for single-wide units, and up to $11,000+ for double-wide or pitched configurations.

 • Basic Asphalt Reseal or Overlay: $1,500–$3,000